grave019/team-profile-generator/README.md

   ## Test

-  npm test in the --test-- folder.
+  run the command "npm test" in the --test-- folder.

   ## Problems

   Getting the html to generate correctly.
 It became easier after I moved it all to one file.
 In the future, I would like to enhance my skills and build into a series of files to make it appear cleaner.
+Also npm test has been difficult to run.

   ## Visualization